harness/developer-hub/docs/chaos-engineering/chaos-faults/kubernetes/pod/container-kill.md

 ### Container runtime and socket path

-It defines the `CONTAINER_RUNTIME` and `SOCKET_PATH` ENV to set the container runtime and socket file path:
+It defines the `CONTAINER_RUNTIME` and `SOCKET_PATH` environment variable that help set the container runtime and socket file path, respectively.

 - `CONTAINER_RUNTIME`: It supports `docker`, `containerd`, and `crio` runtimes.
 The default value is `docker`.
-- `SOCKET_PATH`: It contains path of docker socket file by default(`/var/run/docker.sock`).
-For other runtimes provide the appropriate path.
+- `SOCKET_PATH`: It contains the path of the docker socket file by default(`/var/run/docker.sock`).
+For `containerd`, use `/var/containerd/containerd.sock`, and for `crio`, use

 [embedmd]: # "./static/manifests/container-kill/container-runtime-and-socket-path.yaml yaml"